abelardojarab/emacs-config/.emacs.d/dash/README.md

 #### -flatten `(l)`

 Take a nested list `l` and return its contents as a single, flat list.

+Note that because `nil` represents a list of zero elements (an empty list), any mention of nil in `l` will disappear after flattening.
+If you need to preserve nils, consider [`-flatten-n`](#-flatten-n-num-list) or map them to some unique symbol and then map them back.

+Conses of two atoms are considered "terminals", that is, they aren't flattened further.

 See also: [`-flatten-n`](#-flatten-n-num-list)